poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 mobilenet_ssd

--See blog written about implementation, by Pooja Vinod:
+-See SPAIC Medium blog written about implementation, by Pooja Vinod:

 2. **People Counter for Public Places(using to get live statics counts) from face-level visuals:**